BLUEBL0B/Secret-Sing-Box/README-ENG.md

 [**Russian version**](https://github.com/BLUEBL0B/Sing-Box-NGINX-WS/blob/main/README.md)

 ### Trojan and VLESS WebSocket proxy with TLS termination on NGINX
-A script for full setup of a hidden proxy server with NGINX camouflage.
+This script is designed to fully configure a hidden proxy server with NGINX camouflage.
+With this setup method, all requests to the proxy are processed by NGINX, and the server works as a proxy only if the request contains the correct path.

 > [!IMPORTANT]
 > Recommended OS: Debian 12 or Ubuntu 22.04/24.04 with KVM virtualization.
 You will also need your own domain linked to your Cloudflare account.
 Run as root on a newly installed system.
 It's recommended to update and reboot the system before running this script.